nosportugal/azure-multitenant-users-sync/README.md

    alias export-terraform-for-azurerm="export ARM_CLIENT_ID=<YOUR_SPN_ID> && export ARM_CLIENT_SECRET=<YOUR_SPN_SECRET> && export ARM_SUBSCRIPTION_ID=<YOUR_SUBSCRIPTION_ID> && export ARM_TENANT_ID=<YOUR_TENANT_ID>"
    ```

 6. Create an [Azure App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) and store the client secret on the key vault created via terraform.
-NOTE: the app registration needs the correct permissions on both tenants to be able to read/write groups and send invitations.
+NOTE: the app registration needs the correct permissions on both tenants to be able to read/write groups and send invitations. (```Directory.ReadWrite.All``` and ```User.Invite.All```)

 7. Deploy the Azure Resources using Terraform
    ```bash